/

 Advisories

-Chainguard Image for vault-secrets-operator
+Chainguard Container for vault-secrets-operator

 Vault Secrets Operator (VSO) allows Pods to consume Vault secrets natively from Kubernetes Secrets.

-Download this Image
+Download this Container Image

-This image is available on cgr.dev:
+For those with access, this container image is available on cgr.dev:

 docker pull cgr.dev/ORGANIZATION/vault-secrets-operator:latest

-Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard registry.
+Be sure to replace the ORGANIZATION placeholder with the name used for your organization's private repository within the Chainguard Registry.

 Compatibility Notes